EllisMin/gatsby-blog-mdx-comments/README.md

 # gatsby-blog-mdx-comments
-This repo is used for utterances comments at [gatby-blog-mdx](https://github.com/EllisMin/gatsby-blog-mdx)
+This repo is used for utterances comments at [gatby-blog-mdx demo](https://gatsby-blog-mdx.now.sh/)